skabillium/memo/README.md

 # Memo

 Memo is a Redis-compliant in-memory database implemented in go.
 Other than basic key-value functionalities it also supports lists, priority queues and sets.
+Like Redis, it also supports the RESP protocol so it can be used with any Redis client library in your programming language of choice.

 Run the server with `make build && ./bin/memo`, this should start a memo server on `localhost:5678`